ruzno/CPDB-Manuscript-2020/README.md

 The code used to map the policy instruments ('PolicyInstruments.csv'), sectors and mitigation areas to the policy options is in the file 'Code.csv.'

-The definition of the fields in the database is presented below.

 The main scripts are found in the root folder:

  - DataPreparation.py prepares the data for the analysis, including general cleaning and filters.